COVID-19 Vaccination and Testing

 Which vaccine do we use?

 The 40 Oak St. clinic uses Moderna and Pfizer vaccines.
-Because vaccine supply is still limited and our allocation changes each week, please check the weekly update above to see which vaccine we will have available each day.
+Please check the weekly update above to see which vaccine we will have available each day.

 Who is eligible?